Finding the binding order is one of the first steps to picking a pin-tumbler lock.

 In lock picking, there are two natural occurrences that produce a binding order of a lock.
 The first is the placement of the holes drilled into the top of the plug.

 Depending upon the quality of manufacturing, these holes can be minutely staggered, hardly noticeable to the human eye.
-However that discrepancy is there, which means not all the holes are aligned perfectly.
-The one pin hole that protrudes the furthest from its intended center line, will be the hole that contains the pin that will bind first.
-This is all depending on two smaller details.
-One factor being the rotational direction of the plug (clockwise or counter clockwise).
-The other factor being the placement of the holes in the cylinder itself, and how they align with the holes in the plug, as there are two different parts to every lock… the plug, and the cylinder.
+However, that discrepancy is there, which means not all the holes are aligned perfectly.
+The one pinhole that protrudes the furthest from its intended centerline will be the hole that contains the pin that will bind first.
+This all depends on two smaller details.
+One factor is the rotational direction of the plug (clockwise or counterclockwise).
+The other factor is the placement of the holes in the cylinder itself and how they align with the holes in the plug, as there are two different parts to every lock… the plug and the cylinder.

 That is why I have stated that there is no such thing as a 'natural binding order' because we are manipulating a specific binding order that is only relative to the type of tension applied to the plug itself.

 I also don't agree with the statement, "the binding order of this lock is..." because there is no singular binding order to be found at all.

 Further details of manipulating the binding order are discussed below.